Soccer-Injured Messi ruled out of PSG's Champions League game against Benfica

 Oct 10 (Reuters) - Paris St Germain forward Lionel Messi will not be involved against Benfica on Tuesday after failing to recover from a calf injury in time for the Champions League group stage game, the French club said on Monday.

-Messi had missed the weekend's Ligue 1 draw against Stade de Reims in which PSG failed to score in the league for the first time this season.
+Messi had missed the weekend's Ligue 1 draw against Stade de Reims in which table toppers PSG failed to score in the league for the first time this season.

-The 35-year-old had asked to be withdrawn in the second half of the reverse fixture at Benfica last week due to the calf problem.
+The 35-year-old had asked to be withdrawn in the reverse fixture at Benfica last week due to the calf problem but PSG boss Christophe Galtier said he expected him to return for the weekend clash against third-placed Olympique de Marseille.

+"We know the importance of Leo in our game, his form and the connection he can have with other players," Galtier told reporters on Monday.

+"We can't be happy about his absence.
+But we will have to find other connections to bring danger to the Benfica defence.

+"So if Neymar and Messi were available, Kylian wouldn't have played.
+He was ill and tired.
+The game didn't go very well for us... hence, his reaction.

+"These are discussions that we often have with Kylian.
+I exchange a lot with him to try to reassure him...
+We are very sensitive to his remarks and his thoughts because he's a very important player."

-Presnel Kimpembe, Nuno Mendes and Renato Sanches will also miss Tuesday's game.
+Presnel Kimpembe, Nuno Mendes and Renato Sanches will also miss Tuesday's game with injuries.

 PSG are top of Group H at the halfway stage with seven points, the same as Benfica, while Juventus are four points behind in third.